mcgidoug/mcgidoug/README.md

 ## Full-Stack Web Developer

 Full-stack web developer with a passion for building creative solutions from ideation to execution.
 Certified by Northwestern University Bootcamps with proficiency across the MERN stack (MongoDB, Express.js, React, Node.js).
 Dedicated to learning more technologies and languages.
 Brings expertise in analytical thinking and data reporting maintenance and a proven track record of success in collaborative projects and leadership in team settings.
-Looking for an entry-level position to work hard, learn, grow, and develop long-term.

 - 👀 I’m interested in web and app development.
 - 🌱 I’m currently working mainly in the MERN stack for Fullstack Development.